 PPD Skin test Reversion

-This conversion of previous positive test result which changes to the negative test when done now is termed as ‘Mantoux test reversion’.
+This conversion of previous positive test results, which change to a negative test, is termed ‘Mantoux test reversion.’
 This is seen in <10% of individuals who were PPD positive on the previous test.
-It can be seen in cases of waning natural immunity (older adults), and, when the previous positive PPD result was the boosted response on two-step testing.
+It can be seen in waning natural immunity (e.g., older adults) and when the previous positive PPD result was the boosted response on two-step testing.

 False Positive Reaction

 Since the PPD test has low specificity, low-risk individuals with a positive test may be False positives.
-PPD skin test is false positive when the test is positive in the absence of infection with Mycobacterium tuberculosis.
-It may be seen in-
+PPD skin test is false positive when the test is positive in the absence of Mycobacterium tuberculosis infection.
+It may be seen in:

-IGRA test may be considered in individuals with prior BCG vaccination because the result of the IGRA test is not altered by childhood BCG immunization.
+IGRA test may be considered in individuals with prior BCG vaccination because the IGRA test results are not altered by childhood BCG immunization.

 False Negative Reaction